K-stability and large complex structure limits

+with the obvious notation for the local residue at a critical point $p_k$.
 We expect this to happen in some (possibly empty) ``special chamber" of a wall-and-chamber decomposition on the K\"ahler cone of $\mathcal{X}$ (we will actually prove this for toric surfaces in Section \ref{DFAsymp}).
 Applying \eqref{OscillatoryResidues}, we have in this case

 \begin{prop} If $\mathcal{W}(k\omega_{\mathcal{X}})$ has nondegenerate critical points for $k \gg 1$ and the concentration condition \eqref{SpecialLaplaceIntro} holds, then we have

 In particular, if $\lim_{k\to\infty}\vol_{p_k}(\mathcal{X})$ is real and strictly positive, then $K$-semistability with respect to $(\mathcal{X}, [\omega_{\mathcal{X}}])$ can be expressed as